© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Length of Roman road near King Down Farm is a scheduled monument protected by Historic England under reference 1002445.
 View the official record →

-Length of Roman road near King Down Farm is a section of Roman road located in Dorset.
+The Length of Roman road near King Down Farm is a scheduled ancient monument in Dorset comprising a surviving stretch of Roman metalled road.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002445.

 Length of Roman road near King Down Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002445.